 Are there shortcuts to winning a publishing contract with a big publisher?
 Yeah, sometimes.
 Being caught in a compromising position with the right brand of celebrity can occasionally do the trick.
-But if you want publication on merit because you’re a damn good writer, then take a look at the toolkits and techniques described in The Writers’ Toolkit: a manual for writers of commercial fiction.
+But if you want publication on merit because you’re a damn good writer, then take a look at the toolkits and techniques described in How to be a Fantastic Writer.

 There are loads of great websites for writers, and loads of bad ones.
 Some writers take pains to share useful information.
 Here are some great sites: Fantastic Books has a regularly updated list of resources for writers.
 Stuart Aken hunts down and shares useful stuff.
 Many writers keep a ‘useful resources’ page on their website.
 It’s worth checking out the authors whose style you particularly like.